 - .
-The Company intends to acquire portfolios and individual properties; such acquisitions may not achieve intended returns; - The Company intends to develop commercial properties and its return on such investments can be lower than anticipated because properties can cost more to develop, take longer to develop or lease, or lease for lower rent than anticipated; Conflicts of interest exist between the Company and Messrs.
-Zuckerman and - .
+The Company intends to acquire portfolios and individual properties; such acquisitions may not achieve intended returns; - .
+The Company intends to develop commercial properties and its return on such investments can be lower than anticipated because properties can cost more to develop, take longer to develop or lease, or lease for lower rent than anticipated; - .
 Conflicts of interest exist between the Company and Messrs.
 Zuckerman and Linde in connection with the Company's operations, including with respect to certain restrictions on the Company's ability to sell or transfer four properties until June 23, 2007 without the consent of Messrs.
-Zuckerman and Linde; five other properties are subject to similar restrictions for the benefit of others; - The Company relies on key personnel whose continued service is not guaranteed, including Messrs.
+Zuckerman and Linde; five other properties are subject to similar restrictions for the benefit of others; - .
+The Company relies on key personnel whose continued service is not quaranteed, including Messrs.
 Zuckerman and Linde; - .
-Real estate investment and property management are risky as rents can fluctuate and operating costs can increase; and - The Company may not be able to refinance indebtedness on favorable terms, and interest rates might increase on amounts drawn under the Company's line of credit.
+Real estate investment and property management are risky as rents can fluctuate and operating costs can increase; and - .
+The Company may not be able to refinance indebtedness on favorable terms, and interest rates might increase on amounts drawn under the Company's line of credit.